 Have you drafted your resignation letter and debating whether to send it off or not?
 Before you press send, please ensure you are covering all necessary bases to preserve your legal rights.

 Many people resign under normal circumstances, they often draft a heartfelt resignation letter to their employer.
 They thank the employer for all the opportunities and wish them well for the future.
 Nothing wrong with that, if that’s how you feel and want to leave on good terms as they say.
 You may want to rely on this Employer for a reference.

 However, many employees resign when they might not necessarily want to but instead they feel as though they have no other choice.
 Even when your employment relationship is no longer viable, you should still never resign under any circumstances.
 In workplace or industrial relations terms this a constructive dismissal by way of being forced to resign.

-When an employee resigns, they resign a lot of their rights away and it makes it difficult for lodging a claim against their employer.
+When an employee resigns.
+They resign a lot of their rights away and it makes it difficult for lodging a claim against their employer.
 Although an employee may argue forced resignation or constructive dismissal, this is a very high bar to meet.
-There is no other way to put it, the Fair work Commion is seriouly tough when examining forced resignations.
+There is no other way to put it, the Fair work Commission is seriously tough when examining forced resignations.
 If you no longer want to work for your employer, you can try and approach your employer about a mutual separation with an exit or severance package.

-If you still decide you want to resign, please bear in mind what you write in your resignation letter.
-Your resignation letter is an official document that gives your employer notice of your departure from the company, effective immediately or on a date in the future.
+You still decide you want to resign, please bear in mind what you write in your resignation letter.
+Your resignation letter is an official document that gives your employer notice of your departure from the company.
+Effective immediately or on a date in the future.
 If you are departing your employment on good terms, you may write a heartfelt and kind letter to your employer.
 However, if you are resigning because of a toxic or unhappy work environment, it is important to word your letter strategically.
 This is critical if you are going to lodge unfair dismissal or general protections claim.